PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 When you visit `/admin{x}/index.php?controller=AdminCarriers&token={y}` on your shop you are being returned the Carriers Back Office page.

-What happened behind the scenes is that
+What happened behind the scenes is that:

 1. Your HTTP request hit the `/admin-{xxx}/index.php` Back Office routing file.
 This file detected no Symfony route matches your request so it relied on the _Dispatcher_ to handle your query.
 2. The Dispatcher found the right Back Office controller ; the `AdminCarriersController`